expo/expo/docs/pages/guides/environment-variables.md

 > While the `.env` property can be useful during development, this property is not available when running `expo publish` or `expo build`.
 It should not be used for feature flagging or other app-specific configuration because of this.

-For example, if you are developing on Mac/Linux, create and source a file that looks like this:
+For example, if you are developing on macOS or Linux, create and source a file that looks like this:

 ```
 export EXPO_HELLO=world
-export EXPO_MY_SECRET_VAR=secret
+export EXPO_MY_CONFIGURATION_OPTION=my-configuration-value
-export REACT_NATIVE_SECRET=anotherSecret
+export REACT_NATIVE_EXAMPLE_CONFIGURATION=another-configuration-value
 ```

 ### Using app manifest `.extra`